hewcode/hewcode/docs/README.md

 # Hewcode Documentation

-Hewcode transforms complex data table requirements into elegant, maintainable code.
-Built for Laravel and React applications with Inertia.js, it provides sortable, searchable, filterable data tables with a fluent API that handles the complexity of query building, request parsing, and state management—so you can focus on your business logic.
+Hewcode transforms complex data tables and forms into elegant, maintainable code.
+Built for Laravel and React applications with Inertia.js, it provides sortable, searchable, filterable data tables and declarative forms with a fluent API that handles the complexity of query building, validation, and state management—so you can focus on your business logic.

 Inspired by [Filament](https://filamentphp.com), Hewcode brings a similar developer experience to React-based applications.